GSA/digitalgov.gov/content/posts/2015-04-21-trends-on-tuesday-the-total-market-approach.md

 ---
+url: /2015/04/21/trends-on-tuesday-the-total-market-approach/
 date: 2015-04-21 10:00:13 -0400
-title: 'Trends on Tuesday\: The Total Market  Approach'
+title: 'Trends on Tuesday: The Total Market  Approach'
-summary: 'Your audience is not homogenous.
+summary: Your audience is not homogenous.
 No matter the agency, target audiences are not only diverse, they are diverse on a multitude of factors.
 Recently, evolving trends in multicultural marketing have gained attention as organizations adjust their marketing and outreach strategies to meet 21st century realities.
-Marketers who recognize the need for a coherent, effective multicultural'
+Marketers who recognize the need for a coherent, effective multicultural
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Managing Digital
 tag: